 Meet the Faculty

-Kathryn Browne (Professor)Business - ECE
+Kathryn Browne (Professor)Business, Education and Professional Programs - ECE

 Kate is the Program Coordinator of the ECE Department, and is a tenured Professor at Skyline College.
 She has been teaching in the CA Community Colleges since 1990, teaching at Canada, Foothill and De Anza Colleges in Early Childhood and Child Development.
 Her educational background includes:

 *BA in Psychology (Academic Honors) from Stanford University

 *MA in Early Childhood Education(Academic Scholarship) from University of Michigan

 *Elementary Certification (K-6) from Michigan